All Souls Church Sanctuary Supports Team is sponsoring a Borderlinks trip in November 2018, and we want YOU to join us!

 Who: You!
 Twenty spots are available for this trip for All Souls ministers and congregants.
-For more information, please sign up here.
+Spots are filling quickly, so get your application in today!

 Amid rising xenophobia and threats against basic human rights, UU College of Social Justice’s “Sanctuary and Solidarity” journey offers a timely chance to deepen your capacity to practice effective solidarity.

 Through a visit to border communities, meetings with grassroots partners, listening to migrants tell their stories, and walking the dangerous desert paths that so many risk while crossing the border, you will experience the depth of the immigration crisis firsthand.